Memory Loss can be concerning.

 - Difficulty with visual tasks, such as getting lost while driving

 - Diminished ability to multi-task or solve problems

 - Coordination difficulties

 - Inability to organize or plan

 - Hallucinations, both auditory and visual

-It is important to see a physician to determine the underlying cause of dementia since some cases can be caused by underlying medical issues that may be reversible.
-These can include some of the following disorders:
+It is important to see a physician to determine the underlying cause of dementia, as some cases can be caused by underlying medical issues that may be reversible.

 - Autoimmune conditions